CycloneDX/transparency-exchange-api/discovery/readme.md

 tea.example.com.
 3600 IN HTTPS  20  tea03.prod.example.com.
 ```

-In this case servers tea01 and tea02 will get 50% of the load each.
+In this case servers `tea01`and `tea02` will get 50% of the load each.
-If they are not reachable, tea03 will be used for failover.
+If they are not reachable, `tea03` will be used for failover.

 It is recommended to have a third party external repository as the last priority.

 ## Connecting to the API

-When connecting to the ".well-known/tea" URI with the unique identifier
+When connecting to the `.well-known/tea` URI with the unique identifier
 a HTTP redirect is **required**.

 The server MUST redirect HTTP requests for that resource
 to the actual "context path" using one of the available mechanisms
 provided by HTTP (e.g., using a 301, 303, or 307 response).
 Clients
-MUST handle HTTP redirects on the ".well-known" URI.
+MUST handle HTTP redirects on the `.well-known` URI.
 Servers MUST
 NOT locate the actual TEA service endpoint at the
-".well-known" URI as per Section 1.1 of [RFC5785].
+`.well-known` URI as per Section 1.1 of [RFC5785].

 ### Overview: Finding the Index using DNS result